March 11, 2026 (1mo ago)

 Your team uses Claude for code review, GPT-4.1 for customer support, Gemini for document processing, and Grok for internal chat.
 That's four API keys, four billing dashboards, four sets of rate limits, and zero unified view of what you're spending.

-72% of enterprises plan to increase GenAI spending in 2025 (Kong, 2025).
-The average monthly AI spend already hits $85,521 (CloudZero, 2025).
+According to Kong, 72% of enterprises plan to increase GenAI spending in 2025.
+The average monthly AI spend already hits $85,521 according to CloudZero.
 And most teams can't even tell you which model is burning through their budget.

 Today we're releasing the Temps AI Gateway — a built-in, OpenAI-compatible proxy that routes requests to Anthropic, OpenAI, Google Gemini, and xAI through a single endpoint.
 With usage tracking, cost analytics, and per-request attribution baked in.